mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 ### Building a release

-For preparing a mbeddr release, you can modify the version number that is set for the mbeddr plugins by overwriting the values of *major.version*, *minor.version* and *build*(see screenshot below).
+For preparing a mbeddr release, you can modify the version number that is set for the mbeddr plugins by overwriting the values of *major\.version*, *minor.version* and *build*(see screenshot below).
 However, you don't change these values inside the MPS build scripts, instead, either you change them in the global gradle script (*mbeddr.core/build.gradle*), or you overwrite them via the command line while spawning a new release build:

 ``` -PmajorVersion=1 -PbuildVersion=0 -PminorVersion=0000 build_mbeddr publishMbeddrAllInOnePublicationToMavenRepository```